Tennessee Plans to Replace Controversial Guardrails as Death Toll Climbs

 If you were injured or lost someone you love in an accident involving an X-LITE guardrail end, you may be able to pursue a lawsuit.

-We will provide you with a free, no obligation consultation to determine if you can pursue justice and recover damages for your loss.
+A Knoxville personal injury attorney from our firm can provide you with a free, no obligation consultation to determine if you can pursue justice and recover damages for your loss.

 Our services are provided on a contingency fee basis, which means all legal and investigative work we do on your behalf comes at no upfront charge.
 We only get paid if we are successful in recovering compensation for your claim.